Discover more download our brochure.

 Look for visible leaks around pipes and radiators.

 Use the filling loop to slowly top up the pressure until it reaches around 1.5 bar.
+Note: Topping up the pressure should be completed in conjunction with the boiler manual and with the system cold.

 If the pressure drops again soon after topping up, call a qualified engineer, as there may be a hidden issue.